Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Library and Archives Canada has digitized these records in three collections, all searchable by the petitioner’s name:

 To access them, click on the now-familiar Discover the Collection tab on the LAC homepage, then choose Browse by Topic, then Land Records.
-Read the information about each of the databases to learn about the records, what you can expect to find and how best to search them.
+Read the information about each of the collections to learn about the records, what you can expect to find and how best to search them.

 ADVERTISEMENT